MihaiLung/data_mining/README.md

 # names_gender

-A personal project where I attempt to train a neural network to classify a name with a gender and origin purely by looking at it.
+A data mining program which pulls all name, gender and origin data from a baby-naming website.
+For personal practice.